nnh242/100-days-of-code/log.md

 1.[starter file](https://github.com/nnh242/fluffy-cocopuffy)

 ### Day 7:
-**Today's Progress**: after a break (super bowl Sunday) - i'm back to getting my portflio in a better shape.
+**Today's Progress**: after a break (super bowl Sunday) - i'm back to getting my portfolio in a better shape.
 Used fullstory to watch user's experience, they don't click on my projects, I turned my image into gif that demo my projects so now users have to look at my projects the way I want them to look at it.

 **Thoughts**: happy that I figured out how to make gif and effectively add more staged interactions with my Portfolio